Pilgrim Psychiatric Center: Today

 Today, the much smaller Pilgrim Psychiatric Center still stands.
 The original farm was sold, rebuilt, and developed to become the Suffolk County Community College Grant Campus (formerly West Campus) in 1974.

 Gerald Wolkoff bought 462 acre of the remaining property for $21 million in 2002 and announced a plan to build a $4 billion residential/office complex, called Heartland Town Center, on the site which borders his Heartland Business Park, which is to the west of the complex.
 In preparation, several former hospital buildings were demolished in 2003, however, rebuilding has not yet begun.
 In 2011, the former housing facilities for the hospital staff were demolished in further preparation of redevelopment.
 Demolition of the old medical/surgical building, male and female admissions buildings and the old administration building was completed in 2012.

 Another proposed project for the site is the Pilgrim Intermodal Freight Transportation Center, which would be a facility for transloading freight from trains to trucks.
 It would be built on a 120 acre tract owned by the state and use a rail siding of the Long Island Rail Road that previously carried freight and visitors to the hospital.

 Long Island Psychiatric Museum

 Pilgrim Psychiatric Center hosts the Long Island Psychiatric Museum, which displays items from Kings Park, Central Islip, Pilgrim, and Edgewood, such as photos, newsletters, relics from abandoned and demolished buildings, and other historical information.
 It is located in Building 45 and is open to the public.
 On November 5, 2020, building 45 flooded and destroyed most of the museum.
-It is currently being restored.
+It has been restored and is now open by appointment.